 While money is a natural outcome of a lawsuit, the family shares that their main concern is the fact that there have been too many shootings in the country, this year alone and someone needs to fight for the safety of their children, especially in their schools.
 This lawsuit is an effort to have schools upgrade their security systems not only in the state of Connecticut but nationwide.
 Their little girl is suffering from extreme psychological trauma after the events of December 14 and the filing says that they are still unsure how severe these emotional damages really are.

 The lawsuit filing specifically states that they want the state to be held responsible for their failure to protect the children from "foreseeable harm."
-Parents enroll their children into local schools, leaving them in the care and oversight of the teachers and staff, hoping that they will remain safety throughout the day, while learning at the same time.
+Parents enroll their children into local schools, leaving them in the care and oversight of the teachers and staff, hoping that they will remain safe throughout the day while learning at the same time.
 While this incident could not have been prevented by the teachers, had the school building itself implemented safer conditions for the students, 27 people might have still been alive to see the year of 2013 start tomorrow.

-Sadly, because of this one young man's careless actions and the state's failure to protect the children and staff, these victims will never have the chance to life again.
-Filing a lawsuit is a natural response after a tragedy that has happened, and in this case may have been preventable with more adequate safety measures.
+Sadly, because of this one young man's careless actions and the state's failure to protect the children and staff, these victims will never have the chance to live again.
+Filing a lawsuit is a natural response after a tragedy that has happened, and in this case, may have been preventable with more adequate safety measures.

 In the event that you or someone you love has been a victim of neglect at the hands of another individual or entity, contact Morris & Dewett Injury Lawyers today for the Shreveport personal injury attorney you deserve.